Feirell/serialization-generator/README.md

 }

 // if you have a joined type which has a property which distinguishes between different
-// type then you can use the SwitchSerializer to serialize / deserialize the value type JoinedType = JoinedTypeA | JoinedTypeB;
+// type then you can use the PropertySwitchSerializer to serialize / deserialize the value type JoinedType = JoinedTypeA | JoinedTypeB;

-// To use the Switch Serializer you need to construct the serializer for the different sub
+// To use the Property Switch Serializer you need to construct the serializer for the different sub
 // types Those serializers SHOULD NOT contain a serializer for the property which is used
 // to distinguish them since this property will be handled by the switch serializer const JOINED_TYPE_A = new ObjectSerializer<JoinedTypeA>({l: INT32_SERIALIZER});
 const JOINED_TYPE_B = new ObjectSerializer<JoinedTypeB>({m: STRING_SERIALIZER});

-// When you have a serializer for all subtypes you can combine them to a SwitchSerializer.
+// When you have a serializer for all subtypes you can combine them to a PropertySwitchSerializer.
 // You need to call the finalize after all register calls are done to be able to use this
 // serializer.
-const JOINED_TYPE_SERIALIZER = new SwitchSerializer<JoinedType, 'type'>('type')
+const JOINED_TYPE_SERIALIZER = new PropertySwitchSerializer<JoinedType, 'type'>('type')
     .register("a", JOINED_TYPE_A)
     .register("b", JOINED_TYPE_B)
     .finalize();
 ```
-*You can find this in `examples\switch-serializer.ts`*
+*You can find this in `examples\property-switch-serializer.ts`*

 ## Performance remarks